rsa17826/vex-plus-plus/readme.md

   - ### debug

-    - **showHitboxes**: sets the default hitbox state for whenever entering a level
+    - **showHitboxesByDefault**: sets the default hitbox state for whenever entering a level

   - ### misc